Gustavo-B-Morales-S/Metacritic-Analysis/README.md

-Below is an updated README.md that reflects the project structure, package manager, and new project name: **Metacritic-Analysis**.

----

 # Metacritic-Analysis

 **Metacritic-Analysis** is a data pipeline designed to scrape, parse, transform, and analyze information from the Metacritic website.
 This pipeline retrieves data about movies and games, saves it locally in a MongoDB instance to reduce latency, processes the raw data into JSON files, and uploads it to an AWS S3 bucket in two layers: raw and cleansed.
 The entire workflow is managed using Astronomer’s CLI within a Dockerized environment, with dependency management via Poetry.